huyen1607/huyen1607.github.io/Work.md

 [SmallMachines](https://www.smallmachines.co.kr/default/) is my first company after college graduation.
 Here, I have an opportunity to work with many passionate and talented engineers.
 We're all working towards building an universial personalized healthcare system.
 My tasks focus on AI in Healthcare.

 **RESEARCH IN PROGRESS:** <br>
-A Multimodal System for the Early Prediction of Sepsis and Septic Shock using Complete Blood Count data, Vital Signs and Clinical Notes Extraction *(expected manuscript completion: January 2024)*
+A Multimodal System for the Early Prediction of Sepsis and Septic Shock using Complete Blood Count data, Vital Signs and Clinical Notes Extraction *(expected manuscript completion: January 2024)* <br>
 ![Respiratory Word Cloud](/assets/rrwordcloud.png) <br>
 *A Word Cloud Visualization I obtained by extracting Clinical Notes from septic shock patients' respiratory rate*